AvaTrade vs Oanda

 AvaTrade vs Oanda – Verdict

 The choice between AvaTrade and Oanda comes down to the asset exposure traders desire.
 Those favoring Forex as their primary market will profit more from the currency pairs and cost structure at Oanda, where clients have more choices and superior pricing.
 Traders who seek more cross-asset diversification and want to trade global equities will opt for AvaTrade, as Oanda does not offer them.
 Cryptocurrency enthusiasts also have broader choices at AvaTrade versus Oanda.
 New traders will receive quality educational content at both brokers, but the Market Pulse section at Oanda adds more research value, missing at AvaTrade, which only provides market commentary.
 Oanda features superior technology and achieves faster order execution, particularly beneficial to automated traders and scalpers.
 AvaTrade offers mobile traders a better trading platform.
-While the minimum deposit of $100 makes this broker available to traders from all economies, Oanda has no minimum requirement, allowing for greater flexibility.
+While the minimum deposit of $100 makes this broker available to traders from all economies, Oanda has no minimum deposit, allowing for greater flexibility.

 What about MetaTrader and copy trading?